jjadeseravla/Bank_tech_test/README.md

 ##Thoughts

-I was unsure as to how many edge cases to include in this project.
+- I was unsure as to how many edge cases to include in this project.
+- I decided to create a separate class for Log, which included the transaction in order to wrap the transaction array in its own class.
+I then included two private methods in the Bank class that can be called on when the money_deposited or money_withdrawn methods are called, in order for the user to see a little history of statements.
+I was unsure as to whether this was a good way to approach it, or to create a new class altogether for printing a statement.
+- I was also unsure if my testing was adequate and whether I should include any feature tests, as this is heavily back end based.